-Office, 107 Frye, Fairfield Campus 453-5082, tsmith@kvcc.me.edu Office, 107 Averill, Alfond Campus
+Office, 107 Frye, Fairfield Campus Office, 107 Averill, Alfond Campus

 Advising Services

 This office can assist with course selection and creation of plan for completion of your degree.
 During the academic year, there are times when a student's academic advisor may be unavailable.
 Students may contact this office with questions or advising concerns.